adamwan-nexplore/guidebook-nxp-hk/what-we-share/rest-api.md

 ### Singular resource vs Plural resource(s)?

-It depends - in general it is always plural (opinionated)
+- De facto standard: plural (but opinionated)

 ### How to configure different shape of the output?

-Use of query as the additional parameters
+- use of query as the additional parameters

 ### How to add some additional checking?

-Put those information to header
+- put those information to header?

 ## Issues on REST

 ### If working for multiple resources

-how to make it transactional?
+- how to make it transactional?

 ### Hard to describe some endpoints accurately through REST

-too little operations allowed (verbs) - upload / send / deliver?
+- too little operations allowed (verbs)

+e.g.

+- upload
+- send
+- deliver

 ### Very hard to describe non-data status change

-lock / unlock / approved?
+- lock / unlock / approved?

 ### Filter collection data can be very very hard

-and query parameter is hard to specify data with types (null vs 'null' vs undefined vs '' (empty string)) -> Graphql
+- Query parameter is hard to specify data with types (string based)

+e.g.

+- null vs 'null' vs undefined vs '' (empty string)

+-> Graphql

 ## Reference